 - Foot care not related to medical conditions

 - Prescription drugs (No Medigap Plans include meds.
 Consider a Part D Plan for your prescriptions)

 Cost & Benefits

 Medigap Plan N offers a medium-range set of benefits, covering more expenses than Plans K and L do but fewer than Plans F, G or C. Depending on your health care needs, Plan N is a good option to consider if you’re looking for moderate coverage with a lower premium.

-While not as low as Plans K and L, the Plan N premium is lower than Plans A-G. Additionally, the only out-of-pocket expenses beyond your monthly premium are a $20 copay for medical office visits and a $50 copay for an ER visit.
+While not as low as Plans K and L, the Plan N premium is lower than Plans A-G. Additionally, the only out-of-pocket expenses beyond your monthly premium are up to $20 copay for medical office visits and up to $50 copay for an ER visit.
 This plan also covers 100% of Medicare Part B coinsurance and copayments as well as the Medicare Part A deductible—compared with the 50% and 75% that Plans K and L cover, respectively.